umass-solar/carbon-aware-dag/README.md

 **Apache Spark source code:**

 In our prototype implementation, we make modifications to the Apache Spark source code to enable communication with our scheduling service.
 The original paper is:
-> Matei Zaharia, Reynold S. Xin, Patrick Wendell, Tathagata Das, Michael Armbrust, Ankur Dave, Xiangrui Meng, Josh Rosen, Shivaram Venkataraman, Michael J. Franklin, Ali Ghodsi, Joseph Gonzalez, Scott Shenker, and Ion Stoica.
+> M. Zaharia, R.S.
+Xin, P. Wendell, T. Das, M. Armbrust, A. Dave, X. Meng, J. Rosen, S. Venkataraman, M.J.
+Franklin, A. Ghodsi, J. Gonzalez, S. Shenker, and I. Stoica.
 2016.
 Apache Spark: a unified engine for big data processing.
 Commun.
 ACM 59, 11 (November 2016), 56–65. https://doi.org/10.1145/2934664

 The current source code can be found at:
 > [`apache/spark`: Apache Spark - A unified analytics engine for large-scale data processing](https://github.com/apache/spark)